Best Reranker for Healthcare AI

 The chain reaction:

-• Fewer tokens: you pass fewer chunks to the LLM because the top K is actually good
+You pass fewer chunks to the LLM because the top K is actually good.

-• Better tokens: the LLM sees the right evidence and right patient context instead of near matches
+The LLM sees the right evidence and right patient context instead of near matches.

-• Lower latency: less context in the prompt reduces end to end time
+Less context in the prompt reduces end to end time.

-• Better results: fewer hallucinations, more grounded answers, better user trust
+Fewer hallucinations, more grounded answers, better user trust.

 In healthcare, that is the difference between a demo and a system clinicians and payors can rely on.